-A Registered Dietitian (RD) or Certified Diabetes Care and Education Specialist (CDCES) can help create a healthy meal plan that is right for you and tell you your carb goal for each meal.
+A Registered Dietitian (RD) or a Certified Diabetes Educator (CDE) can help create a healthy meal plan that is right for you and tell you your carb goal for each meal.

 To help get you started, you can use this chart as a general guideline.